 What Should You Expect?

+What is sleep training?
+It is the process of training a child or adult to fall asleep.
+This can be done by a sleep expert or sleep consultant.
 What exactly does a sleep consultant do?
-These experts help you create a personalized plan that works for you and your schedule.
+Besides being a sleep expert in sleep training, these sleep experts help you create a personalized plan that works for you and your schedule.
 Their job is to assess what you’re already doing (positive and negative), teach you how to track your (or your baby’s) sleep habits, and help you make positive changes toward a better night’s sleep.
 A good consultant will do all of those things, sure, but a great consultant will also provide the motivation and encouragement you’ll need to help you achieve your goals.
 Most sleep consultants will schedule follow-up sessions with you as well to make sure you’re staying on track to meet your goals.

 Services can range from a simple $50 Skype consultation to a whopping $3,500 overnight multi-day session with long-lasting email support.
 Their level of involvement really depends on your needs, comfort level, and budget.